Testing Scala Projects

 out/foo/test/test.dest/test-report.xml

-Test grouping allows you to run tests in parallel while keeping things deterministic and debuggable: parallel test groups will not write over each others files in their sandbox, and each one will have a separate set of logs that can be easily read without the others mixed in
+Compared to Test Parallelism, test grouping allows you to run tests in parallel while and isolating different test groups into their own subprocesses, at the cost of greater subprocess overhead due to the larger number of isolated subprocesses.
+Different test groups will not write over each others files in their sandbox, and each one will have a separate set of logs that can be easily read without the others mixed in

 In this example, def testForkGrouping = discoveredTestClasses().grouped(1).toSeq assigns each test class to its own group, running in its own JVM.
-This comes with some overhead on a per-JVM basis, so if your test classes are numerous and small you may want to assign multiple test classes per group.
 You can also configure testForkGrouping to choose which test classes you want to run together and which to run alone:

 • If some test classes are much slower than others, you may want to put the slow test classes each in its own group to reduce latency, while grouping multiple fast test classes together to reduce the per-group overhead of spinning up a separate JVM.